AI change management is project management for humans

 - AI change is fundamentally different - Unlike previous technology changes, AI threatens professional identity and competence in ways that trigger deep psychological resistance

-- Fear of displacement is real and rational - Address job security concerns directly through skill development, not generic reassurance, since 74% of workers genuinely worry about AI replacing them
+- Fear of displacement is real and rational - Address job security concerns directly through skill development, not generic reassurance, since job displacement fears nearly doubled to 40% in just two years

 - Need help implementing these strategies?
 [Let's discuss your specific challenges](/).